-We have audited the financial statements of the governmental activities, business-type activities, each major fund, and aggregate remaining fund information of the City of Orange, California (the City) for the year ended June 30, 2016.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our planning letter to you dated June 10, 2016.
+We have audited the financial statements of the governmental activities, business-type activities, each major fund and aggregate remaining fund information of the City of Orange, California (the City), for the year ended June 30, 2017.
+Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States of America and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our planning letter to you dated May 9, 2017.
 Professional standards also require that we communicate to you the following information related to our audit.